-Working in Awash Fentale Woreda and Amibara Woreda, Afar and Yabello Woreda, Oromia in Ethiopia, and Isiolo and Meru counties in Kenya, our research focuses on three things:
+Working in Awash Fentale Woreda and Amibara Woreda, Afar in Ethiopia, and Isiolo and Meru counties in Kenya, our research has three overarching themes that help to frame our research on specific issues:

-The first focus is land and water use/access.
+The first theme is land and water access.
 We examine the connection between human wellbeing, land tenure, resource access (such as water and pasture for livestock or crops for domestic use), and resource governance (including traditional mechanisms).
 Examples of this work include understanding pastoralist access to land for seasonal grazing and drought reserves; choices of crop type and the location of rain-fed cultivation; the potential for sustainable irrigated agriculture; and access to household water and sanitation (especially in newly-urbanised or peri-urban settlements).

-Our second focus is on linkages at higher scales.
+Our second theme is on linkages at higher scales.
 Here the objective is to understand issues like the dynamics of pastoral mobility across larger-scale landscapes (such as districts and countries) and the process of fiscal and political decentralisation.
 We consider these aspects in relation to the wider development context, including regional development projects (e.g., the LAmu Port South Sudan-EThiopia (LAPSSET) Transport Corridor project in Kenya), sectoral trends such as tourism, and migration/sedentarisation.

-The third and final distinctive element of our research is to understand how vulnerability, adaptive capacity and the implications of different adaptation responses are socially differentiated - within communities, between individuals, and according to ethnicity, gender and age.
+The third and final distinctive theme of our research is to understand social differences in vulnerability, adaptive capacity and the implications of different adaptation responses - within communities, between individuals, and according to ethnicity, gender and age.
 It is this analysis, building on ASSAR's core wellbeing and resilience framework, which is key to understanding trade-offs and equity dimensions of potential adaptation options.